hendry24/SymQuPS/doc/source/index.rst

 SymQuPS implements the Cahill-Glauber correspondence [Cahill1969a]_ [Cahill1969b]_, alongside the results of [Soloviev2015]_ and [Lim2025]_ to implement the star products and their hatted counterparts.
 The correspondence is a continuous family that interpolates between the "big three" of ordering choices: the antinormal, symmetric, and normal orderings.
-More details are available in the four references given in this paragraph, which are briefly summarized in our **API REFERENCE**.
+More details are available in the four references given in this paragraph, which are briefly summarized in our **API REFERENCE** for unipartite systems (the generalization is straightforward for multipartite systems).

 While motivated by the desire for convenience in obtaining the phase-space representation of equations of motion, such as the Lindblad master equation [Manzano2020]_, SymQuPS has been developed as a calculator-esque environment that allows